 A key aspect of self-preoccupation is the tendency to judge everything in reference to ourselves.
 I call it Radio Me Me Me.
 Suppose you hear that it’s going to rain for a day and a night in your city of one million people.
 Instantly your mind turns what this means for you, specifically.
 Will those clothes I hung out on the line get to dry before the rain?
 I wish I had got that roof looked at.
 And so on.

 But it’s more insidious when you’re wondering: What does the team really think about me at work?
-If I leave at 5:30 to collect my child, what will my colleagues think about that?
+If I finish at 5:30 to take care of my child, what will my colleagues think about that?
 Do people think I’m a bad parent because I put my child into childcare?
 Why haven’t I got further in my career anyway?

 Self preoccupation pulls us out of the present moment, adds to our anxiety and can also be a feature of depression.

 The good news is that the practice of mindfulness helps to turn down the volume on Radio Me Me Me.